Synchronization on Riemannian manifolds: Multiply connected implies multistable: Main results

 where $\ma{R}\in\mathsf{SO}(n+1)$ is a rotation by $2q\pi/N$ radians. \end{example}

 Twisted states are equilibria of the chordal consensus system on $\mathcal{S}^n$.
+Twisted states are unstable for $n\geq2$ \cite{markdahl2018tac}, but asymptotically stable on $\mathcal{S}^1$ \cite{wiley2006size}.
+Those results are consistent with this note since $\mathcal{S}^n$ is simply connected for $n\geq2$, but $\mathcal{S}^1$ is multiply connected.
 Twisted states and other related configurations are of relevance for applications in neuroscience, deep-brain stimulation, and vehicle coordination \cite{dorfler2014synchronization}.
-Similar states appear in reduced attitude balacing on $\mathcal{S}^2$ \cite{song2017intrinsic}.

 Note that definition \eqref{eq:splay}, which concerns the geodesic consensus system, does not use a parameter like $q$.
 If a closed curve $\gamma$ wraps around the area in its interior $q$ times, then the total length $l(\gamma)$ is $q$ times the length of a single loop.